This post may contain affiliate links. Please read our disclosure policy.

 This Roast Turkey Breast recipe is made with a dreamy garlic herb butter for the most flavorful, juicy meat and crispy skin.
-It roasts in about 90 minutes and is ready to eat in less than 2 hours.
+It’s the perfect alternative to a full size turkey.

 The holidays can get pretty crazy, so having an extra turkey breast on hand can also feed the extra 5 cousins who showed up last minute.